Rave-Saber/Meta/README.md

 * [Hardware v2.0.0][hw2.0.0]
 * [Firmware v2.0.0][fw2.0.0]

-This is the next step up from a breadboard & wired power supply: a battery-powered prototyping board & LED strip, made mobile by zip-tieing everything to a 1" x 2" piece of wood.
+This is the first semi-portable design.
+Instead of a breadboard & bench power supply, the components are soldered onto a prototyping board & a voltage regulator has been added for use with 7.4V Li-Ion betteries.

-This is _just_ enough to be able to start swinging the project around.
-Although it's very unwieldy, it gives us an opportunity to build out a power circuit, dropping a high-capacity 7.4V Li-Ion battery to the 5Vs required by the AVR chip & DotStar LEDs.
 We've also added an external oscillator circuit that lets us bump the chip speed from 8Mhz to 16Mhz.

-The firmware has grown at a much faster rate.
-We've switch the use of our APA102 library from the Simple Effects module to the Patterns module.
-This allows us to use arbitrary, dynamic, time-based patterns with our LEDs instead of just solid colors and provides the ability to write our own custom patterns.
+There is still no recommended blade or hilt design - we zip-tied our LEDs, board, & battery to a 1x2 piece of wood.

-We can now limit the current used by the strip so that all 144 LEDs can be lit without exceeding the 3A supplied by the power circuit.
+The firmware now supports rendering patterns in addition to solid colors.
+There are pre-defined patterns for flashes, ribbons, bands & scrolls in both RGB & Rainbow color sequences.
+If you don't like the patterns pre-defined in our library, you can write your own as well.
+Some power-saving optimizations have been made now that we are limited by battery life, for example, we can limit the current used by the strip so that all 144 LEDs can be lit without exceeding the 3A supplied by the power circuit.

 ### v1.0.0